matletix/PLDSmart/back-end/docbox/content/example.md

 ```

 ### Add a center of interest to an existing course
 This endpoint allows you to add a center of interest to an existing course.
+Sends back status code 200 in case everything is OK, or status code 500 if an error occurs on the server.

 ```endpoint
 POST http://localhost:8080/api/add_COI_to_course